yafshar/kim_commands/kim_commands.rst

    kim_property create 1 new-property.edn
    kim_property create 2 /home/mary/marys-kim-properties/dissociation-energy.edn

-In the last example, "new-property.edn" is the name of a file that contains a user-defined (local) property definition.
+In the last example, "new-property.edn" and "/home/mary/marys-kim-properties/dissociation-energy.edn" are the names of files that contain user-defined (local) property definitions.

 A KIM property instance takes the form of a "map," i.e. a set of key-value pairs akin to Perl\'s hash, Python\'s dictionary, or Java\'s Hashtable.
 It